 Published on April 4, 2021 / Updated on September 7, 2023

-Being sick is never fun, but what’s even worse is being sick and not knowing how to take a sick leave or how to get a doctor’s note in a foreign country.
+Being sick is never fun, but what’s even worse is being sick and not knowing how to take sick leave or how to get a doctor’s note in a foreign country.

-Everyone gets sick from time to time, so it’s best to be prepared and understand sick pay in Germany ahead of time.
+Everyone gets sick from time to time, so it’s best to be prepared and understand sick leave and sick pay in Germany ahead of time.
 I’ve compiled this guide to help you understand how to qualify for sick pay, so that if ever you are sick, all you need to do is rest.

 First things first, you should know you’re in great hands here in Germany when it comes to sick.
 Before we jump into the finer details, here are the most important German vocabulary words you need to know to express yourself better and fully understand how sick pay works.

 Yeah, I’ll repeat that one… Arbeitsunfähigkeitsbescheinigung.
 I wouldn’t want to get that word in a spelling competition!